-Today, we encompass a 550-acre main campus on Spencer Hill with a complex of eight buildings plus an observatory and planetarium.
-We've also expanded our vision to provide services at a variety of off-campus sites in Elmira, Corning, Big Flats; and throughout Steuben, Chemung, and Schuyler counties.
+SUNY Corning Community College encompasses a 550-acre main campus on Spencer Hill with a complex of eight buildings plus an observatory and planetarium.
+We've also expanded our vision to provide services at a variety of off-campus sites, including the Academic Workforce & Development Center and the Health Education Center.

 - Corning Community College offers over 40 programs ranging from the traditional liberal arts and sciences to the emerging new technologies.
 The College offers associate degrees in Arts, Science, Applied Science, and Occupational Studies, and Certificates.

 - Corning Community College offers two years of specialized career training as well as university parallel programs that allow transfer with full junior year standing.

 - The College has approximately 50 articulation agreements in place permitting seamless transfers to top-ranked regional institutions like St. John Fisher College, University at Binghamton, Syracuse University, SUNY Brockport, Buffalo State, Elmira College, Binghamton University, and Cornell.